How to Reset Your Windows 11 PC While Keeping Your Files

 1Back Up Your Important Files (Just in Case!)

-Before you reset your Windows 11 PC, it’s a smart idea to back up your important files, like documents, photos, and videos, even though the ‘Keep my files’ option is designed to protect them.
+Before you reset your Windows 11 PC, it’s a good idea to back up your important files like documents, photos, and videos, even though the ‘Keep my files’ option usually protects them.

 2Get Your App Installers and License Keys Ready